-Calibration gases are segregated further into two groups: zero-calibration and span-calibration.
-A zero-calibration gas is the usual one as they are a gas mixture with no flammable gases and they are of much use when gas detectors have a certain analyte structure which is not usually responded to by gas detectors.
+Calibration gases are segregated further into two groups: zero calibration and span calibration.
+A zero-calibration gas is the usual one as they are a gas mixture with no flammable gases and they are of much use when gas detectors have a certain analyte structure that is not usually responded to by gas detectors.

 Next comes the span calibration gas with its advanced properties, as it is detectable with its gas concentration that can be precisely used for gas detectors and gas analyzers.

 Each type of calibration gas has its own unique mixture, which is known as a volumetric gas mixture.
 In general, a volumetric gas mixture is created by measuring the pressure of each gas as it enters a pressure gauge and determining the quantity of each gas added.
 Each individual gas occupies a certain amount of space in a volumetric mixture, and the mixture ratios can change as the pressure and temperature change.
 Compressibility differences can occur in each mixture as the environment changes, so the certification is only valid at the certificate’s specified temperature and pressure.
 To ensure proper use, a compressibility correction should be made if the mixture is used outside of these conditions.